 There are quite a few American Express credit cards in Canada, but some stand out above the rest for their impressive welcome bonuses, travel rewards, and complimentary perks.
 I constantly keep up with the latest promo rates and policy changes and make my recommendations below based on years of experience.

-I recommend the American Express Cobalt Card as the #1 Amex card in Canada due to its low annual fees, very high earn rate on Eats & Drinks, and 30,000 welcome bonus points.
-It is one of the most flexible cards, with the option to transfer your points to other programs, and it comes with comprehensive medical and travel insurance.
+I recommend the American Express Cobalt Card as the #1 Amex card in Canada due to its low annual fees, very high earn rate on Eats & Drinks, and 15,000 welcome bonus points.
+It's one of the most flexible cards, with the option to transfer your points to other programs, and it comes with comprehensive medical and travel insurance.

 What Is An American Express Credit Card?